Building Permit Allocation System

 Total Allocation numbers to date will be made available here at the end of every month.

-10 Accessory Dwelling Units have been allocation **Currently there are no ADU allocations available-there are currently two applications placed on a waiting list for next cycle beginning on 1/1/2020.
+10 Accessory Dwelling Units have been allocation for the current cycle (Jan 2020-June 30, 2020) **Currently there are no ADU allocations available-there is a waitlist for ADU allocations available after July 1st 2020.

 296 Multifamily Units have been allocated **204 multifamily allocations available until 1/1/2023.